 The statement of employment particulars is really designed to protect employees, and give them clarity over their work.
 In terms of the employer’s own interests, it doesn’t do much at all.

 A written contract is your chance to set out exactly what you expect from your team, protect your company from any misunderstandings, and lay the foundations of a good relationship with your employees.

 Here are a few of the reasons why you should make getting your contracts sorted a top priority:

 1) It’s your chance to be explicit about terms of employment

 If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team.
 There’s a whole host of reasons why that is a mistake.

-If you need any of your business operations to remain confidential, for example, then the employment contract is the place to make that clear.
+If you need any of your business operations to remain confidential, then the employment contract is where you'll make that clear.
 This not only makes that expectation obvious but also helps protect your company from a legal standpoint.

 Alternatively, you might want to make clear any agreements around intellectual property.
 Otherwise, some companies use contracts to set out non-competition rules, ensuring that ex-employees do not set up competing companies immediately after leaving the business.